tmclean15/Disk-Scheduling-Simulation/README.md

 This project contains two programs that provide a command-line interface to simulate two disk-scheduling algorithms; first come first served, and shortest seek time first.
 It is intended for learning purposes, and for simulating how the number of file requests affects the performance of these algorithms.
-The source code is provided for illustrative purposes.

 ## Installation